MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 Note that the legacy, COM-based Excel plugin that used to be included on the installation media is no longer supported.

 ## Can we still use the same Outlook add-in?
-Yes, this change **does not impact the modern Outlook add-in**.
+Yes.
+This change **does not impact the modern Outlook add-in**.
 In fact, it enforces its position as one of the modern-client experiences as it is based on the same familiar web experience.
 It is the only Outlook add-in supported right now for [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [Using Business Central as your Business Inbox in Outlook](admin-outlook.md).

 ## What happened to C/SIDE, the legacy development environment?
 In line with the retirement of the Windows client, [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 marks a milestone as the first release without the classic development environment (also known as C/SIDE).
 The modern developer experience, which is based on Visual Studio Code and the new AL language, supports developing large apps, such as the base application from Microsoft.